Links on Multipedes

 Volume 1 (1972) – Volume 26 (2012)

-Schubartiana – Journal of the German-speaking Myriapodologist's Working group
+Schubartiana – Journal of the Working Group of German-speaking Myriapodologists

-SCHUBARTIANA is the scientific journal, edited and published by the German-speaking Myriapodologist’s Working Group.
+SCHUBARTIANA is the scientific journal, edited and published by the Working Group of German-speaking Myriapodologists.
 It is named after the German myriapodologist Otto Schubart.
 The first issue was published in December 2005.

 SCHUBARTIANA aims to address all people interested in Chilopoda and Diplopoda as well as Pauropoda and Symphyla.
 We encourage both amateurs, advanced or professional myriapodologists to submit their contributions.
 This journal wants to represent a platform for manuscripts and topics not fitting the scope and aims of major journals.
 No data should get lost in your desk!